jphapppy/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7qXCmAjE5eM?si=l6Hw6ky5PzJQHeuj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+After hot gluing my camera to my glasses, I wanted to make modifications.
+So, I worked on modifications.
+Instead of using tensorFlow's general AI, I wanted to train my own.
+The first step to this was taking a picture, and being able to send that to google drive.
+I first had to download google auth and get google cloud, make an OAuth client, and connect it.
+Then, I had to authorize it so it could acess my google drive.
+I ran into a lot of problems, such as not being able to log in because "the client didn't support javascript."
+However, I fixed it by making sure my creditals were properly made.
+When I logged in, the raspberry Pi got access.
+It was able to uplaod a file of mine.
+So, Then I added the image capturing code above, and now it works well.
 - For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE